Why Donald Trump's attempt to go after James Comey could backfire

 It's unclear what rules exactly the complaint would accuse Comey of violating, since no known complaint was filed before the weekend.

-Comey recorded details of his meetings with Trump in personal, unclassified memos, and he said he asked a friend to provide the contents to an unnamed reporter with the New York Times.
+Comey recorded details of his meetings with Trump in personal, unclassified memos, and he said he asked a friend to provide the contents to an unnamed reporter.
 Leaks generally involve classified information, which are protected by law.

 Kathleen Clark, an expert in government ethics at the University of Washington Law School, said there are a number of rules that protect the president's conversations with aides, but that none of them apply here.